sul-dlss-deprecated/robot-controller/README.md

     OK

     % bundle exec controller verify --verbose
-    OK robot1 is up
+    OK robot1 is up (1 running)
-    OK robot2 is up
+    OK robot2 is up (1 running)
-    OK robot3 is not enabled
+    OK robot3 is not enabled (0 running)
-    OK robot4 is not enabled
+    OK robot4 is not enabled (0 running)

 If `robot2` were down and `robot3` were up, the output would look like so:

     % bundle exec controller verify
-    ERROR robot2 is down (0 out of 3 processes running) ERROR robot3 is not enabled but 1 process is running
+    ERROR robot2 is down (0 of 3 running)
+    ERROR robot3 is not enabled but 1 running

     % bundle exec controller verify --verbose
-    OK robot1 is up
+    OK robot1 is up (1 running)
-    ERROR robot2 is down (0 out of 3 processes running) ERROR robot3 is not enabled but 1 process is running OK robot4 is not enabled
+    ERROR robot2 is down (0 of 3 running)
+    ERROR robot3 is not enabled but 1 running
+    OK robot4 is not enabled (0 running)

 The various states are determined as follows: